realworldocaml/book/en/guided-tour.md

 haven't yet talked about any data structures.
 We'll start by looking at a particularly simple data structure, the tuple.
 A tuple is an ordered collection of values that can each be of different type.
-You can create a tuple by joining values together with a comma:
+You can create a tuple by joining values together with a comma.

 ```frag
 ((typ ocamltop)(name guided-tour/main.topscript)(part 16))